 Based on assessment results, an agreed-upon action plan and ongoing milestone tracking will be developed to ensure accountability for deliverables.

-MCE’s Maine Mentor Network (MMN) is made up of over 125 seasoned entrepreneurs and business professionals from a range of industries and with a variety of business experiences.
+MCE’s Maine Mentor Network (MMN) is made up of over 200 seasoned entrepreneurs and business professionals from a range of industries (including food and beverage) with a variety of business experiences.
 MMN mentors are matched to appropriate participants to address difficult client needs.

-Connection to Additional Fee-based Executive or Consultant Support
+Access to Technical Assistance Funding & Connection to Additional Fee-based Consultant Support

-MCE will source any contracted expertise needed beyond the general Maine Mentor Network base coaching and mentoring.
+MCE will provide up to $2,000 in Technical Assistance funding for projects identified through the business assessment process and will aid in sourcing any contracted expertise needed beyond the general Maine Mentor Network base coaching and mentoring.